2017 New York City truck attack: ISIL influence

 Early reports suggested Saipov was "self-radicalized".
-John Miller, the deputy commissioner of the New York Police Department, said Saipov did it in the name of Islamic State of Iraq and the Levant (ISIL), a jihadist militant group fighting in the Iraqi and Syrian civil wars, and appeared to have followed "almost exactly to a T" the group's advice on social media on how to carry out vehicular attacks.
+John Miller, the deputy commissioner of the New York Police Department, said Saipov carried out his attack in the name of Islamic State of Iraq and the Levant (ISIL), a jihadist militant group fighting in the Iraqi and Syrian civil wars, and appeared to have followed "almost exactly to a T" the group's advice on social media on how to carry out vehicular attacks.
 The ISIL flag and a document indicating allegiance to ISIL were found in the truck.
 White House Press Secretary Sarah Huckabee Sanders said the Trump administration considers him an "enemy combatant."

 While in custody, Saipov waived his Miranda rights and told police he deliberately chose Halloween to commit the attack and had made a test drive near the route, renting a truck on October 22 for that purpose.
 According to a criminal complaint, he thought there would be more civilians on the street then, and had been planning the attack for about a year.
 He also planned on continuing his attack on the Brooklyn Bridge.
-It said he was particularly motivated after watching a video of Abu Bakr al-Baghdadi questioning the American Muslim response to Muslims killed in Iraq.
+The complaint stated that he was particularly motivated by a video of Abu Bakr al-Baghdadi questioning the American Muslim response to Muslims killed in Iraq.
 Investigators found other ISIL images and videos on his electronic devices.
 He requested to display the ISIL flag in his hospital room and, according to the complaint, "stated that he felt good about what he had done."